Disjoint Tours and the Price of Diversity: The PoD of and in

-Consider a pair of edge-disjoint Hamiltonian ($s$, $t$)-paths $H_1$ and $H_2$ in a (not necessarily uniform) geometric graph $G = (V, E)$ in $\mathbb{R}^1$, where $s$ and $t$ are the first and last vertices of $G$ along the line $\mathbb{R}^1$.
+Consider a pair of edge-disjoint Hamiltonian ($s$, $t$)-paths $H_1$ and $H_2$ in a (not necessarily uniform) metric graph $G = (V, E)$ in $\mathbb{R}^1$, where $s$ and $t$ are the first and last vertices of $G$ along the line $\mathbb{R}^1$.
 Like in Section \ref{sec.1}, we use $P_n$ to denote the path graph induced by $G$ and assume that its vertices are labeled from left to right $(v_1, v_2, \ldots, v_n)$, with $s = v_1$ and $t = v_n$.
-We make the following claim.
+We make the following claim (see proof in Appendix \ref{appendix.sec4.Claim.1}).